branislavjuhaas/dn-debrief/docs/USER_PROTOCOL.md

   "clubManager": "boolean", // Whether the user is a manager of their club.
 Defaults to false.
   "dev": "boolean", // Whether the user is part of the developer program.
 Defaults to false.
-  "cookies": "boolean", // User's consent for analytics cookies (optional) "createdAt": "Timestamp" // When the user was created (optional, added by server script on document creation) "reminded": "boolean" // Whether the user has been reminded about membership payment (optional) }
+  "cookies": "boolean", // User's consent for analytics cookies (optional) "createdAt": "Timestamp", // When the user was created (stored as Firestore Timestamp) "reminded": "boolean" // Whether the user has been reminded about membership payment (optional) }
 ```